The publisher/executive editor and

 prestigious Mississippi

-Library Commission selected her book, Comedians of Country Music, along with Robert Krishef's The New Breed and The Grand Ole Opry (books for which she was
+Library Commission selected her book, Comedians of Country Music, along with Robert Krishef's The New Breed and The Grand Ole Opry (books for which

-commissioned as photo researcher), as its Summer Library Program selections.
+commissioned as photo researcher), as its Summer Library Program

 Stacy Harris was also profiled in the September-December issue of The Nashville Musician.